NShan9297/Kickstarter_Analysis/README.md

 The Theater Category was then further analyzed by looking at the Outcomes based on when the Campaigns Launched:

-To accomplish this, first, the launched_at column values had to be converted from Unox Epoch time by using the =YEAR(Serial_number) function.
-After the years were converted, a pivot table was created to show all Theater campaigns from '09 to '17.
-This is charted as Date Created Conversion in the Kickstarter worksheet.
+To accomplish this, first, the launched_at column values had to be converted from Unix Epoch time by using the =YEAR(Serial_number) function.
+This yieled the day, date and year each campaign launched.
+After this conversion, I then used the year to create a pivot table was to show all Theater campaigns launched from '09 to '17.
+This is charted as Date Created Conversion and Years in the Kickstarter worksheet.

 Below is the visualization of the outcomes

 ![Theater_Outcomes_vs_Launch](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)